 This step allows any remaining pumpkin on the seeds to sink and the seeds to float, it’s like magic!

-3. Boil your seeds for 10 minutes in salt water.
+Step 3.
+Boil your pumpkin seeds for 10 minutes in salt water.

 In my opinion, this is what helps make the pumpkin seeds easier to digest and produces the crispy outer shell during roasting.
 This also helps cook the insides of your pumpkin seeds so when you go to roast them you will get perfect pumpkins seeds crunch insuring the insides are cooked.
 Boiling with salt allows the salt to permeate your seeds but if you are short on time, you can skip this step and they will still turn out delicious.

-My preference is to season my seeds with olive oil, sea salt and a touch of garlic using McCormick’s Sea Salt Garlic Grinder, but there are many other ways you can season your seeds, such as butter and salt, Cayenne pepper and maple sugar, or Parmesan, basil and oregano, or Dill, garlic powder and salt.
-Feel free to experiment with any spices you desire.
+My preference is to season my seeds with olive oil, sea salt and a touch of garlic using McCormick’s Sea Salt Garlic Grinder, but there are many other ways you can season your seeds, such as:

-5. Watch your Seeds while you bake them
+Step 5.
+Watch your pumpkin seeds while you bake them

 I’m really bad at getting sidetracked, so I set my kitchen timer for 10 minutes.
 This way, it will alert me and I can go in and move the pumpkin seeds around on the baking sheet.
 I repeat this every 8-10 minutes until they are done.
 I’m very serious about using the timer — there have been times when I didn’t do it and sure enough, I let them burn.